 LEMONY SNICKET’S A SERIES OF UNFORTUNATE EVENTS probably is a very good match for pre-adolescents.
 Whether it will pull in a large number of adults or not will determine whether it’s a hit.

+LEMONY SNICKET’S A SERIES OF UNFORTUNATE EVENTS is based on the first three books in a series of popular children's books.
+The story opens with the three Baudelaire children learning that their parents have died in a massive fire, which destroyed their home.
+Mr. Poe, the executor, first places them with their nearest relative, Count Olaf, played by Jim Carrey.
+The Count is an outrageously bad actor who makes it clear that he wants the Baudelaire fortune and is willing to kill to get it.
+The three children use their own personal talents to escape Count Olaf’s clutches, but he pursues them as they are placed with other distant relatives.
 LEMONY SNICKET’S A SERIES OF UNFORTUNATE EVENTS is a stylish, funny movie for pre-teens and young teenagers.
 It has a lot to recommend it, including a moral coda at the end which says that children who can work together and love each other are "very fortunate indeed."
 The movie is very dark, however, much too scary for little children.
 It also doesn’t have enough light humor to completely carry off its sardonic, episodic tone.
 Furthermore, a few scenes are flat, despite the movie’s many visual delights.